No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 The act of hardsubbing is inherently anti-otaku as it defies doujin culture[^2].
 It prevents the creation of procedural derivative works, which is a key aspect of otaku culture.
 For example, a fan might want to create their own fansub with a different translation or interpretation of the dialogue, or change it to another language entirely, but to do so they would require some sort of approval from the original subber.

-Notice too that some fansubbers and fansub groups copyright their created subtitles (img_1, img_2), despite the fact that the content they are subtitling is often copyrighted material that they do not own.
+Notice too that some fansubbers and fansub groups attempt to copyright their created subtitles (__img_1__, __img_2__), despite the fact that the content they are subtitling is often copyrighted material that they do not own.
 This creates a paradox where they are breaking copyright laws while also enforcing their own copyrights, which can only be the result of extreme stupidity or an openly malicious intention.

 ![](../images/imagine_hypocrisy.png)
 *img_1: Imagine Subs showing how much they care about their immoral copyright claim, even if it means total loss of information, or how they call it: a mere inconvenience*

 ![](../images/gin_hypocrisy.png)
-*img_2: GinSubs work is also another one that is completely covered on watermarks and copyright claims.*
+*img_2: GinSubs is also another subber whose final product is completely covered in watermarks often reinforcing his supposed ownership of it.*

-## An Alternative
+## A Peaceful Solution

+In an ideal world all fansub groups would understand this post and proceed ethically, doing an honest-to-god work by commiting to at least release their translations as a simple .ASS file as an option, even if they decide to move on with these disgraceful watermarked content for any reason.

-Softsubs, or non-hardcoded subtitles, present a solution to the issues posed by hardsubs.
-They allow for the information to be remodeled and redesigned as desired without risking the original content from being lost.
-They also provide viewers with the ability to adjust the subtitles to their individual needs.
+Softsubs, or non-hardcoded subtitles, present a solution to the issues posed by hardsubs as they allow for the information to be remodeled and redesigned as desired without risking the original content from being lost.
+They also provide viewers with the ability to adjust the subtitles to their individual needs and all the other points regarding accessibility I have mentioned before.

-## Extracting Subtitles from Hardcoded Videos
+## A Less Peaceful Solution

+But what to do if ethics cannot be simply achieved by a consensual realization that the current situation is evidentially wrong?
+It must be enforced.

 Subtitles can be extracted from any hardcoded video with two simple programs: [VideoSubFinder](https://sourceforge.net/projects/videosubfinder/) and [SubtitleEdit](https://www.nikse.dk/subtitleedit).
 VideoSubFinder is used to export the frames as very clean images containing only the subtitles, then SubtitleEdit's built-in OCR function[^3] is used to transform that into perfectly timed subtitles.
 After running it, all that's left is to curate the results, clean it, and then it can be published and shared.